BLOOM ON FRANKLIN

 The map was the most challenging and iterated design.
-We settled on a map key button that opens an overlay explaining the map.
+I eventually landed on a map key button that opens an overlay explaining the map.
 When users click on an icon, they are given more information about a location.
 CTAs to get directions from users’ local map app make their appearance in dialogues.

 Task 1: Find out what time the East Forest concert starts and ends, and read details about it

-Task 2: Use the map to locate where there’s free Parking near Yellow Brick Row
+Task 2: Use the map to locate where there is free Parking near Yellow Brick Row

 Test subjects were able to successfully finish the task related to the schedule 5/6 times.
 The schedule and event details modal were meeting our users’ needs well.

-Many people utilized the Schedule and Map CTAs to navigate.
+Many people utilized the Schedule and Map CTAs on the homepage to navigate.

 The map key cleared up all the initial confusion about the map and its icons, leading to a 100% success rate of the map based task.